Unknotted Reeb orbits and nicely embedded holomorphic curves: A local adjunction formula for breaking holomorphic annuli

 We then also require the existence of a sequence of diffeomorphisms $\varphi_k : [-1,1] \times S^1 \to [-R_k,R_k'] \times S^1$ such that

 With these hypotheses understood, the statement of Theorem~\ref{thm:localAdjunction} is that for all $k$ sufficiently large,

 The proof is based on a relative adjunction formula in the style of Hutchings \cite{Hutchings:index}.
-We are free to assume $u_k$ is embedded near the boundary of its domain for sufficiently large~$k$, and its tangent spaces there are close to those of a trivial cylinder.
-Thus if we choose a trivialization $\Phi$ of $\xi = \ker \alpha_\infty$ along~$\gamma$, this determines a trivialization of the normal bundle of $u_k$ along its boundary uniquely up to homotopy for large~$k$.
+Since $u_\infty^+$ and $u_\infty^-$ are embedded, we are free to assume $u_k$ is embedded near the boundary of its domain for sufficiently large~$k$; moreover, if we reparametrize $u_\infty^\pm$ by suitable shifts to focus only on neighborhoods of $\pm\infty$, the corresponding adjustments in $u_k$ can be arranged so that its tangent spaces are close to those of a trivial cylinder for large~$k$.
+This means replacing the domains $[-R_k,R_k'] \times S^1$ of $u_k$ with smaller domains that nonetheless still expand to infinite length, and we do not lose any singularities this way since $u_\infty^\pm$ are both embedded on the corresponding portions of their domains that are being discarded.
+With this understood, if we choose a trivialization $\Phi$ of $\xi = \ker \alpha_\infty$ along~$\gamma$, this determines a trivialization of the normal bundle of $u_k$ along its boundary uniquely up to homotopy for large~$k$.
 Define the \defin{relative self-intersection number} of~$u_k$,

 as the algebraic count of intersections between $u_k$ and a generic perturbation of $u_k$ that is pushed in the direction of $\Phi$ near the boundary.
 This number depends on~$\Phi$ up to homotopy.
 We can similarly define $u_\infty^\pm \bullet_\Phi u_\infty^\pm$ with the condition that the second copy of $u_\infty^\pm$ is pushed by some small but nonzero amount in the direction of $\Phi$ both near its boundary and near infinity.
 The convergence $u_k \to (u_\infty^+ | u_\infty^- )$ then implies